Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

     --overwrite-existing
 ```

+This command downloads credentials and configures the Kubernetes CLI to use them.
+It uses ~/.kube/config, the default location for the Kubernetes configuration file.
+You can specify a different location for your Kubernetes configuration file using --file argument.

+> **Warning**
+> This will overwrite any existing credentials with the same entry

-3. Verify the connection to your cluster using the kubectl get command.
+Verify the connection to your cluster using the kubectl get command.
 This command returns a list of the cluster nodes.

 ```bash
 kubectl get nodes